gridbugs/gridbugs.org/content/blog/porting-my-toy-ocaml-build-system-to-windows/index.md

 ![A directed graph with nodes labeled with file names and edges representing build dependencies](graph2.svg)

-I did a little more work not directly relating to supporting windows but which will make it easier for Alice to find the OCaml compiler, assuming the toolchain was installed by Alice.
+I did a little more work not directly relating to supporting Windows but which will make it easier for Alice to find the OCaml compiler, assuming the toolchain was installed by Alice.
 If Alice would run an external program (such as the OCaml compiler) and the program isn't in the user's `PATH` variable then Alice